Rushan Abbas: Campaign for Uyghurs

 In 2017, Abbas founded Campaign for Uyghurs.
 The non-profit is based in Washington, DC, and is used to organize internationally for the rights of Uyghur people.
 The primary focus of the organization are the ongoing crimes against humanity in China, which have been designated a genocide by some nations.
 Campaign for Uyghurs regularly engages in activism at the federal level in the United States, advocating the passage of legislation that restricts forced labor and advances human rights.

 Through her work at CFU, Abbas has been recognized by Government officials at the National Prayer Breakfast, and the State of the Union, where she was the guest of Senator Marco Rubio in February 2020.
 In 2023, Rushan attended as the guest of Ranking Member Raja Krishnamoorthi.
 In 2024, Rushan was invited and attended as a guest of Representative Chris Smith, Chairman of the Congressional Executive Commission on China.

 Her work has drawn the ire of the Chinese Government on occasion, especially in the state-owned media apparatus, where she has been accused of being a member of a separatist group in East Turkistan.

 Nomination of Campaign for Uyghurs for Nobel Peace Prize

 In February 2022, two U.S. legislators, Tom Suozzi of New York and Chris Smith of New Jersey, nominated the Campaign for Uyghurs, along with the Uyghur Human Rights Project, for the Nobel Peace Prize, for their "significant contributions to building fraternity among peoples and promoting peace by defending the human rights of the Uyghur, Kazakh and other predominately Muslim ethnic minorities that the Chinese Communist Party (CCP) has targeted with genocide and other crimes against humanity."
 Rushan Abbas welcomed the nomination, saying, "Regardless of the outcome of the nomination, the fact that the Uighur issue will be discussed along with the nomination for the Nobel Peace Prize is a great victory for the Uighur movement."

+In February 2025, Representatives John Moolenaar of Michigan, Chairman of the House Select Committee on the Chinese Communist Party, and Raja Krishnamoorthi of Illinois, Ranking Member of the same committee, nominated Campaign for Uyghurs for the Nobel Peace Prize.

+2025 Democracy Award

+In November 2025, Abbas, on behalf of Campaign for Uyghurs, received the 2025 Democracy Award from the National Endowment for Democracy (NED).
+According to the NED, Campaign for Uyghurs is awarded "for its tireless advocacy on behalf of Uyghurs and other Muslim communities persecuted for their faith and identity under Chinese Communist Party rule."